applied-systems-biology/jipipe-website/content/documentation-java-api/algorithm/parallelization.md

   /*
   Assume that each runIteration() executes a third-party algorithm with its own parallelization based on Runtime.getRuntime().availableProcessors() threads.
-  Tell this to the ACAQ5 implementation to limit the number of threads.
+  Tell this to the JIPipe implementation to limit the number of threads.
   */
   @Override
   getParallelizationBatchSize() {